 CHED offers specialized educational services and functions that are essential to enable the faculties to meet UCT’s educational goals.
 Some of our key functions are listed here:

 Careers Service: Aims to enhance the quality of UCT's graduates and help ensure they are equipped with the skills to fulfil their career ambitions

-First Year Experience: First Year Experience (FYE) at UCT aims to support first year students through their first year at university.
+First-Year Experience: First-Year Experience (FYE) at UCT aims to support students through their first year at university.